JoseaphMankin/scraper/README.md

 To run the application locally and access it in your browser, first set the `PORT` environment variable to the value of your choice.
 An example is shown below.

-	export PORT=3000
+	var PORT = process.env.PORT || 3000;

 After the `PORT` environment variable has been set, run the Node.js application with the command below.
+Note, the process.env.PORT is for deploying to Heroku, otherwise, 3000 will be the local host.

 	node server.js